-Ironsource gives mobile advertisers a choice between programmatic and ‘waterfall’ ads
+IronSource gives mobile advertisers a choice between programmatic and ‘waterfall’ ads

 “Unlike other solutions available which are focused on connecting to marketplaces and exchanges, our solution is focused on creating the best real-time bidding environment for performance demand, which carries with it unique challenges — like managing the risk of buying on a cost per mille (CPM) basis when your campaign key performance indicators (KPIs) are performance-based,” said Shoham.
 “Our background has been in the gaming industry where performance demand has traditionally been a big part of developers’ ad revenue.
 As we added a programmatic layer to our platform, it was important to us to create a solution which could solve for the unique challenges and risks that come with managing performance demand in a programmatic context.
 This ensures there is no lost revenue for our developers, and that buyers get the best campaign optimization possible.”

-The platform will provide programmatic mediation across all ad units, including sophisticated interactive creatives like playable ads, which are one of the biggest revenue drivers for developers and growth tools for advertisers, Ironsource said.
+The platform will provide programmatic mediation across all ad units, including sophisticated interactive creatives like playable ads, which are one of the biggest revenue drivers for developers and growth tools for advertisers, IronSource said.

 “The main goal here is still very simple — maximize the value and accessibility of in-app traffic, and enable app developers to drive more revenue,” Shoham said.
 “Programmatic is clearly going to play an increasingly critical role in the app monetization landscape moving forward, and now through our hybrid platform developers can take full advantage of its benefits.”

 IronSource’s in-app video ad platform reaches more than 1.5 billion monthly active users through 80,000 apps and games.
 Big clients include Big Fish Games, Zynga, and Playrix.
-Ironsource was founded in 2010, and it merged with mobile monetization firm Supersonic.
+IronSource was founded in 2010, and it merged with mobile monetization firm Supersonic.

-Gil Shoham, cofounder at Ironsource, said in an email, “A key benefit is our transparency.
+Gil Shoham, cofounder at IronSource, said in an email, “A key benefit is our transparency.
 Developers can see the allocation of demand per their traffic, understand the reasoning behind it, and audit the algorithm’s choice if they choose.
 It’s all available in our reporting.
 Either way, our platform is completely agnostic to who the demand source is — including if it’s our own network.
-We treat all demand sources the same – what decides ultimately is the performance and the bid per impression.”
+We treat all demand sources the same — what decides ultimately is the performance and the bid per impression.”